Charlie-holm/litchfieldexplorer/README.md

 ✅ Local Shops & Vendors:
 	•	Information on local businesses and their products
+	•	Users can place orders directly within the app

 ✅ Offline Mode:
 	•	Cached attraction and shop data for use without internet